-- (1) Complaints about possible code violations occurring in residence halls should be reported to the residence hall director; - (2) Complaints about possible non-residence hall related code violations should be reported to the office of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be reported pursuant to the sexual misconduct policy, university policy 1.15; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to university policy 1.10; - (5) Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and - (6) In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be reported to the university police division or other appropriate law enforcement agency. - (B) Preliminary inquiry.
+- (1) Complaints about possible code violations occurring in residence halls should be reported to the residence hall director; - (2) Complaints about possible non-residence_hall-related code violations should be reported to the office of student conduct, or chief student conduct officer for the regional campuses; - Complaints about possible sexual misconduct should be reported pursuant to the non-discrimination, harassment, and sexual misconduct policy, university policy 1.15; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to non-discrimination, harassment, and sexual misconduct university policy 1.10; - (5) Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and - (6) In cases when the alleged activity may involve a violation of criminal law in addition to a code violation of the code, complaints should be reported to the university police division or other appropriate law enforcement agency. - (B) Preliminary inquiry.

-The university conducts a preliminary inquiry into the nature of the incident, complaint or notice, jurisdiction, the information available, and the parties involved.
+The university conducts a preliminary inquiry into the nature of the incident, complaint or notice, jurisdiction, the available information available, and the parties involved parties.
 Within the university's discretion, the preliminary inquiry may lead to:

-- (1) A determination that there is insufficient information to pursue the investigation, or the behavior alleged, even if proven, would not violate the code of student conduct; - (2) An informal resolution such as an educational discussion or mediation.
+- (1) A determination that there is insufficient information to pursue the investigation, or the behavior alleged, even if proven, would not violate the code-of student conduct; - (2) An informal resolution such as an educational discussion or mediation.
 An educational discussion is a discussion about the student's behavior and its impact.
 Informal resolution is not available in cases of academic misconduct. - (3) An investigation and/or initiation charges.

-Typically, an informal resolution will end the conduct process, but if more information is shared in the course of an educational discussion or informal resolution that warrants additional inquiry, an investigation may be initiated.
+Typically, an informal resolution will end the conduct process, but if more information is shared in the course of during an educational discussion or informal resolution that warrants additional inquiry, an investigation may be initiated.